bmc/sbt-izpack/index.md

 The plugin provides the following new settings and tasks.

-**Note**: All settings and tasks are in an `IzPack` namespace, to avoid import clashes with identically named settings from other plugins.
+**Note**: sbt-izpack uses predefined SBT settings, where possible (e.g., `sources`).
+Where sbt-izpack defines its own settings, *those* settings are in an `IzPack` namespace, to avoid import clashes with identically named settings from other plugins.
 The pattern for accessing settings in this plugin is:

-    IzPack.settingName <<= ...
+    IzPack.settingName in IzPack.Config <<= ...

 Task access is similar.